SLIB53/br-test-app/README.md

 # BR Test App

-Implements a [simple data storage][brtestapp-storage-file] for storing **Shows** and related **Assets** that can be video assets, image assets, or ad assets.
+A basic app for storing **Show** items and related **Asset** items that can be video assets, image assets, or ad assets.
 A "Storage" layer is implemented with an in-memory thread-safe store, and the "Logic" layer is implemented providing container objects.

-- As a demo, the [main program][brtestapp-main-file] creates some entries, produces an intermediate "container" object, and formats & prints the container.
+- As a demo, the [main program][brtestapp-main-file] stores some entries, produces an intermediate "container" object, and formats & prints the container.
 - The [brtestapp.logic][brtestapp-logic-dir] package implements the logic layer, which provides container objects for rendering objects from storage.
-- The [brtestapp.storage][brtestapp-storage-dir] package implements the storage layer, and is built as a basic thread-safe store, and is directly consumed from the top level.
+- The [brtestapp.storage][brtestapp-storage-dir] package implements the storage layer, which is built as a basic thread-safe store, and is directly consumed from the top level.
 - The [brtestapp.lib.data][brestapp-lib-data-dir] package contains the immutable POJO classes for the assets and shows objects.

 ##### Sample Output